MpStyle/MToolkit/README.md

 - The fully-qualified namespace and class is suffixed with .php when loading from the file system.
 - Alphabetic characters in vendor names, namespaces, and class names may be of any combination of lower case and upper case.

-It borns from a requirement: develop a website quickly and powerfully.
+It was born from a requirement: develop a website quickly and powerfully.

-I know, someone can says "Use Zend Framwork, CakePHP!", but I could answer: "They are very good toolkits, but they aren't the toolkit that I want!" :P
+I know, someone can say "Use Zend Framwork, CakePHP!", but I could reply: "They are very good toolkits, but they aren't the toolkit that I want!" :P

 The development model of MToolkit is *rolling release*.
 I search some people (developer or not) to increase and modify this strategy: my goal is to manage the versioning of this framework.

-The experiences with other toolkit in different platforms have led to create this toolkit.
+The experiences with other toolkits in different platforms have led me to create this toolkit.

-MToolkit borns like a mash-up of two frameworks: .NET and Qt. o_O
+MToolkit was born like a mash-up of two frameworks: .NET and Qt. o_O

 Yes, the framework of the evil and the desktop framework for excellence.